tremor-rs/tremor-www/docs/guides/metrics.md

 ## Topics

-This guide introduces the following new concepts
+This guide introduces the following new concepts.

 * codecs
 * Post- and Preprocessors